tokenly/api-docs/sources/tokenly-music/includes/public/_06-getArtists.md

 }
 ```

-Returns a list of all artists
+Returns a list of all featured artists

 ### HTTP Request